scheinerman/DrawingObjects.jl/README.md

 ### Object attributes

-Each `DrawingObject` has attributes that affect how it is drawn.
+Each `SimpleDrawingObject` has attributes that affect how it is drawn.
 The following methods are provided for setting object attributes:
 * `set_linecolor!(o, c)` assigns the line color `c` to `o`.
 Default: `:black`
 * `set_linewidth!(o, w)` sets the line thickness of the lines drawn to be `w`.
 Default: `1`.
 * `set_linestyle!(o, style)` sets the line style of `o` to `style`.
 Default: `solid`.